shiweijiezero/zsmm-mapmatching/readme.md

 $ python main.py
 ```

-## 3. Map-matching-Example

-We provide some figures and experiment results to illustrate the matching of ZSMM in director `src/model`.

 ---

-## 4. Dataset
+## 3. Dataset

 We provide synthetic data in (https://huggingface.co/datasets/weijiezz/map-matching-dataset/tree/main).
 For the real trajectory data, unfortunately, due to privacy protection, we cannot provide the dataset for testing.

 ---

-## 5. License
+## 4. License

 The code is developed under the MPL-02.0 license.

 ---

-## 6. Contact
+## 5. Contact
-If you have any questions or require further clarification, please do not hesitate to send an email to us (E-mail address：shiweijie0311@foxmail.com)
+Due to Anonymous Policy, we could not provide any contact information.